 Application Modernization Services

 Legacy modernization services provide additional capabilities for the business to address some of the issues mentioned above during the transition from legacy to new platforms.
-These services provide options for interoperability, re-architecting, recoding, re-engineering, re-hosting, replacement, re-platforming, and retirement.
+These services provide options for interoperability, re-architecting, re-coding, re-engineering, re-hosting, replacement, replatforming, and retirement.
 They also offer legacy software modernization and clarifications to the application architecture.
+As part of this process, our application modernization solutions ensure that your legacy applications are optimized, scalable, and aligned with modern business needs, empowering your organization with enhanced functionality and performance for the future.

 Application Modernization Tools